readmees/SAR_edge_benchmark/README.md

-__Currently the paper is not published, so the urls are not pointing towards the paper.__
+__The paper is currently being reviewed, so the paper is not publically availably yet.__
 # SAR edge benchmark
 This GitHub repository contains information needed to evaluate on the simulated SAR edge detection benchmark described in [this paper](paperlink).
 The results of the evaluations on BSDS500-speckled are shown in the following table:
 _BSDS500-speckled Benchmark.
 The rows are sorted by OIS F1.
 The best results are highlighted